 The California Environmental Quality Act (CEQA) Guidelines lists the projects that qualify as categorical exemptions from environmental review.
-The proposed project is categorically exempt from the environmental review requirements pursuant to Section 15303 for installation of telecommunication facility (small structure) on a new proposed public utility pole.
-In addition, the project is also exempt per Section 15183, for projects consistent with a community plan, general plan or zoning.
+The proposed project is categorically exempt from the environmental review requirements pursuant to Section 15302, replacement or reconstruction of existing utility systems and/or facilities; Section 15303, new construction or conversion of small structures, and Section 15183, projects consistent with the General Plan or Zoning.